Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • ischemic damage to internal organs.

-Symptoms arising against this background.
+Symptoms that arise against this background.

-1. Soreness in the sternum, squeezing sensation.
+1. Pain in the sternum, feeling of squeezing.

 First aid

-With pulmonary edema, the following algorithm of actions is required.
+In case of pulmonary edema, the following algorithm of actions is required.

 1. Place the person in a position that is comfortable for him.